 There are several options for parking RVs and trailers, with five lots throughout the park.
 You will be able to find spots at the Park Office, Kron House, boat launch, picnic area, and near the Bridle Trail.
 Of course, you can also park at the campground if you are staying overnight.

-If you are visiting Morrow Mountain State Park on a whim you might be able to snag a campsite.
+If you are visiting Morrow Mountain State Park on a whim, you might be able to snag a campsite.
 Campsites are available on a first-come, first-served basis if there are any open that haven't been reserved ahead of time.
 However, reservations are highly recommended, especially during the peak season.

 Morrow Mountain State Park is home to 170 unique species of birds, so you will want to ensure you pack your binoculars in your RV.
-Some of the many birds that you can see include Pileated Woodpeckers, Northern Parula, Belted Kingfisher, Bald Eagle's, and Eastern Kingbird.
+Some of the many birds that you can see include pileated woodpeckers, northern parula, belted kingfisher, bald eagles, and eastern kingbird.
 Sugarloaf and Hattaway Mountain Trails offer pristine opportunities to spot woodland birds.
 Other hotspots for birding are the waterways located throughout the park.
 Take an adventurous hike along the Mountain Loop Trail in search of eastern wood-pewee and scarlet tanagers.
 See how many you can spot during the late fall migration.
 You might even want to pack a telephoto lens in the trailer with the opportunity of seeing this many bird species.

 Morrow Mountain State Park features a historical site just waiting to be explored during your RV road trip.
 Located at the foot of Fall Mountain, the Kron House showcases what life as a doctor looked like during 1870.
 Doctor Francis Kron, one of the first physicians of the region, lived right here in this enchanting mountain setting that you still see today.
 Tour the home, doctor's office, infirmary, and greenhouse as you learn about the site's historical importance to the area.
 Tours are offered regularly throughout the year.
 Historians of all ages won't want to miss this tour.